-And so we can see from the very beginning, God's design for humanity, creating them both male and female, is for a purpose, isn't it?
-It's to enable humanity to fulfill its mandate of being fruitful and to multiply, to fill the earth through procreation.
+[4:52] And so we can see from the very beginning, God's design for humanity, creating them both male and female, is for a purpose, isn't it?
+It's to enable humanity to fulfill its mandate.

-[5:13] Humans are made male and female to actually allow for sexual relationships.
+of being fruitful and to multiply, to fill the earth through procreation.
+Humans are made male and female to actually allow for sexual relationships.

 And this is true generally for animals as well, but unlike animals, only humans are made in God's image.
 And that means there comes added responsibility in how humans handle their sexuality.

 This we now see in the next chapter, chapter 2 of Genesis, where the proper context for these human sexual relationships are given within the confines of marriage.

-So, chapter 2, verse 24, Adam and his wife were both naked and they felt no shame.
+So chapter 2, verse 24, that is why a man leaves his father and mother and is united to his wife, and they become one flesh.
+Adam and his wife were both naked, and they felt no shame.

-Eve here is described as Adam's wife.
-So, what we have here is the permanent union of marriage, which the Bible describes as being in one flesh.
+[6:04] Eve here is described as Adam's wife.
+So what we have here is the permanent union of marriage, which the Bible describes as being in one flesh.